wehlutyk/thesis/content/1-introduction-2-evolution.md

 @mauss_les_1936, for instance, set out to study the ways in which people of different communities and throughout history use their bodies differently.
 He noticed and began documenting the resting postures, the attitudes, the ways of walking, of swimming, or of sleeping, that different communities adopt, pass on to their offspring, and evolve through time.
-Mauss's observations of the evolution of practices bring us to the first general question posed by culture: while it is clear that the culture of a community changes over time (notice how the past is sometimes described as just another foreign country), the way it changes is remarkably slow and gradual.
+Mauss's observations of the evolution of practices bring us to the first general question raised by culture: while it is clear that the culture of a community changes over time (notice how the past is sometimes described as just another foreign country), the way it changes is remarkably slow and gradual.
 On one side, we know that a culture is transmitted in some form or other, as newer generations of a community grow into a pre-existing set of habits, practices and ideas, or as interacting people of the same generation influence each other's behaviours.
 On the other side, it is not at all clear what exactly is transmitted between people, either in a given generation or from one generation to the next.
-@durkheim_suicide:_2012, for instance, started his seminal study with the puzzle of the regularity of suicide rates over the years, and the correlation of those rates with social variables such as religion.
+@durkheim_suicide:_2012, for instance, started his seminal study by puzzling at the regularity of suicide rates over the years, and at the correlation of those rates with social variables such as religion.
-How does such transmission come about, and what are the regularities in the changes it allows?
+How does the stability of such phenomena come about, and what are the regularities in the changes that occur?
 The relative stability of cultures is all the more surprising given that, in everyday life, few activities seem to be actively transmitting anything at all.
 Of course we sometimes imitate behaviours that we observe in someone else, and many education-related activities explicitly aim to transmit a particular skill or body of knowledge (though hardly anything explicitly related to suicide).
 But most routine interactions are not concerned with the conservation or transmission of anything, and it seems that aspects of a culture can be stable without ever being explicitly taught.